tinysheep007/GRE-Review/mathMistakes.md

 ### equilateral triangle area formula
 ![equilateral](./pic/equilateralTriangleFOrmula.png)
+- area easy to memoize: half half radical 3 = a/2 * a/2 * radical 3
 ### angle theory
 - if the sum of the two smallest side's squre(^2) is smller than the third side's squre, triangle would be obtuse triangle.
 If bigger, then it is a acute triangle.
 - radical 3 / 4 * (a^2)